Home>Testamentary Trusts

 Protecting minor children

-Children may be too young to receive and manage assets responsibly before or after you die.
+Children may be too young to receive and manage assets responsibly before or after they die.
 A testamentary trust can enable you to transfer assets when you die and delay access to funds until the child reaches a mature enough age to manage their finances appropriately.

 Even if your child is an adult, you may have reasons for delaying the transfer of assets.
 You are in control of when the assets are made available and you can even specify what the income can be used for.